all-contributors/all-contributors/CONTRIBUTING.md

 We welcome contributions of all kinds to AllContributors.

-## 13 August 2025 Update:
+## 1 September 2025 Update:

 Currently, we are doing some work to revive the project.
-The documentation website is not online but we are working to get it online soon.
+The documentation online but some of the content (specifically the translations) are not working as expected.

 ************* THE LINKS BELOW DON'T CURRENTLY WORK ******